-Phased Implementation Timeline: - Effective September 15, 2024, the CA SHOULD implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives. - Effective March 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
-The CA MAY proceed with certificate issuance if the number of remote Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective ("non-corroborations") is greater than allowed in the Quorum Requirements table.

-- Effective September 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
-The CA MUST NOT proceed with certificate issuance ifensure that the number of non-corroborations is greater than allowed requirements defined in the Quorum Requirements table Table are satisfied.
-If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate. - Effective March 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least three (3) remote Network Perspectives.
-The CA MUST NOT proceed with certificate issuance if ensure that the number of non-corroborations is greater than allowed requirements defined in the Quorum Requirements table Table are satisfied, and if the remote Network Perspectives that do-corroborate the determinations made by the Primary Network Perspective do not fall within the service regions of at least two (2) distinct Regional Internet Registries.

-If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate. - Effective June 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least four (4) remote Network Perspectives.
-The CA MUST NOT proceed with certificate issuance if ensure that the number of non corroborations is greater than allowed requirements defined in the Quorum Requirements table Table are satisfied, and if the remote Network Perspectives that do corroborate the determinations made by the Primary Network Perspective do not fall within the service regions of at least two (2) distinct Regional Internet Registries.
-If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate. - Effective December 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least five (5) remote Network Perspectives.
-The CA MUST NOT proceed with certificate issuance if ensure that the number of non-corroborations is greater than allowed requirements defined in the Quorum Requirements table Table are satisfied, and if the remote Network Perspectives that do corroborate the determinations made by the Primary Network Perspective do not fall within the service regions of at least two (2) distinct Regional Internet Registries.
+- Effective September 15, 2024, the CA SHOULD implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.- - Effective March 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
+The CA MAY proceed with certificate issuance if the number of remote Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective ("noncorroborations") is greater than allowed in the Quorum Requirements table. - Effective September 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
+The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied.
+If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.- - Effective March 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least three (3) remote Network Perspectives.
+The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
+If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.- - Effective June 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least four (4) remote Network Perspectives.
+The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
+If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.- - Effective December 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least five (5) remote Network Perspectives.
+The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
 If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.